MicrosoftDocs/memdocs/memdocs/autopilot/pre-provision.md

 - Select the appropriate language, locale, and keyboard layout.
 - Connect to a network (if using Wi-Fi).
 Internet access is always required.
 If using hybrid Azure AD Join, there must also be connectivity to a domain controller.
 - If using Azure AD join, on the branded sign-on screen, enter the user's Azure Active Directory credentials.
+- If using hybrid Azure AD Join, the device will reboot; after the reboot, enter the user's Active Directory credentials.
   > [!NOTE]
   >
-  > Azure AD credentials may also be prompted for in certain scenarios for hybrid Azure AD join.
-For example, if the device reboots during ESP, Azure AD credentials will be prompted for since Azure AD credentials don't persist after reboots.
+  > In certain circumstances, Azure AD credentials may also be prompted for during a hybrid Azure AD join scenario.
+For example, if ADFS isn't being used.
-- If using hybrid Azure AD Join, the device will reboot; after the reboot, enter the user's Active Directory credentials.
 - More policies and apps are delivered to the device, as tracked by the Enrollment Status Page (ESP).
 Once complete, the user can access the desktop.

 A change was made in the 2021.09C release to rerun the device ESP during the user flow so that both device and user ESP run when the user logs in.
 This change allows ESP to install other policies that may have been assigned to the device after it was provisioned in the technician phase.